 In disputes between contracting parties, the terms of their agreement may dictate use of one form (or potentially both forms) of ADR.
 The courts can also order parties to attempt to resolve certain issues through mediation.
 In any case, there are unique strategies involved in mediating or arbitrating a commercial dispute.
-A Fort Lauderdale commercial litigation lawyer will advise clients with regard to their options for avoiding litigation, and we have represented clients in ADR involving a wide range of commercial disputes in Florida and before mediators and arbitrators around the country.
+A Fort Lauderdale commercial litigation lawyer will advise clients with regard to their options for avoiding litigation, and our complex commercial litigation lawyers have represented clients in ADR involving a wide range of disputes in Fort Lauderdale and before mediators and arbitrators around the country.

 - Q: What penalties can financial institutions face under the Dodd-Frank Act?

 Enacted in 2010, the Dodd-Frank Wall Street Reform and consumer Protection Act (the “Dodd-Frank Act”) imposes potentially-substantial penalties for financial institutions that provide consumer-level financing.
 Depending upon the scope and nature of the litigation, these could include: